jhach/bump-paper/content/posts/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 ## 🇷🇸 Serbia
-![Radomir Petkovic aka King Constantine at the WWE Performance Center in 2015](radomir.webp) Radomir Petkovic Aka King Constantine from Belgrade, Serbia was a two-time Greco-Roman and Freestyle bronze medalist at the 2009 Mediterranean Games and also a 2010 European Wrestling Champion.
+![Radomir Petkovic aka King Constantine at the WWE Performance Center in 2015](radomir.webp)
+### Radomir Petkovic Aka King Constantine from Belgrade, Serbia

+Radomir was a two-time Greco-Roman and Freestyle bronze medalist at the 2009 Mediterranean Games and also a 2010 European Wrestling Champion.

 He trained with the WWE Performance Center in 2015 and was released a year later.